 4. Get Connected!

 If I’m away for over a week I usually try to fit in one proper gym trip to a local gym.
-Many gyms offer a descent pay as you go rate & is one of the best ways to meet some local people in a genuine environment.
+Many gyms offer a decent pay-as-you-go rate & is one of the best ways to meet some local people in a genuine environment.

 Last summer my wife and I went with another couple (both Synergy members also) on a Balkans Road trip for 10 days around Croatia, Bosnia and Montenegro.